Serenity-C242-PS479/Serenity-C242-PS479-ML/README.md

 Save the provided Python code in a file, e.g., `main.py`.
 This file contains the logic for downloading the model and scaler, processing input data, and making predictions.

 ### 3. Prepare the Requirements File
-Create a `requirements.txt` file with the necessary dependencies:
+Create a `requirements.txt` file with the necessary dependencies.
+Example:
 ```plaintext
 google-cloud-storage==2.14.0
 tensorflow==2.17.1